The Program for Infant Toddler Care Guides

 Child care programs increasingly have children of diverse races and cultures.
 This second edition is an update and contains the latest research findings about the role of a family's culture in the child's development of communication.
 A new chapter adds a discussion of how parents and teachers can build a foundation for literacy in infants and toddlers.
 One of the new appendixes contains the infant/toddler learning and development foundations for language development.
 You may order the above resource directly from the California Department of Education.

-Infant/Toddler Caregiving: A Guide to Creating Partnerships with Families, Second Edition
+Infant/Toddler Caregiving: A Guide to Creating Partnerships with Families, Third Edition

-The second edition offers program directors, teachers, and providers of child care programs expanded information on working with families of infant/toddlers from diverse backgrounds and cultures.
-It provides strategies to ease family concerns about using out-of-home care and to address their feelings about leaving their young children with others.
-Five appendixes, including sample forms, help to make this guide useful for addressing the many elements of engaging families in high-quality child care programs.
+Information on working with families of infant and toddlers from diverse backgrounds and cultures, as well as strategies to ease family concerns about using out-of-home care and to address their feelings about leaving their young children with others.

 cover of culturally sensitive care